GMLC-TDC/HELICS/docs/developer-guide/docs.rst

 You will also need doxygen.

-You can then type ``make html`` to create the documentation locally.
+You can then type ``make doxygen html`` to create the documentation locally.